 Business School Overview

-Students at GSB can earn an M.B.A. or a Ph.D. in seven areas.
-Seasoned managers can enroll in the Sloan Master’s Program and will earn an advanced management degree in 10 months.
-There are no part-time, online, or evening degree options offered.
-M.B.A. students can opt for joint or dual degree programs through Stanford’s Law School, School of Engineering, School of Medicine, School of Education, School of Humanities and Sciences, and School of Earth Sciences.
+Students at GSB can earn an MBA, or a Ph.D. in seven areas.
+Seasoned managers can enroll in the MSx Program and will earn a Master of Science degree in management in 12 months.
+There are no part-time, online or evening degree options offered.
+MBA students can opt for joint or dual degree programs through Stanford’s Law School, School of Engineering, School of Medicine, School of Education, School of Humanities and Sciences, and School of Earth Sciences.
 For students who want to explore a subject without committing to a degree, there are more than 30 cross-school elective courses to choose from.
-There are also specialty programs, like the Summer Institute for Entrepreneurship, open to graduate business students.
+There are also specialty programs, like the summer Stanford Ignite certificate program, open to graduate non-business students.

 When not studying, students can get involved in more than 70 organizations, which range from the studious Finance and Investment Club to the relaxed Wine Circle.
-There are also ongoing campus initiatives like the Center for Social Innovation and projects such as the Corporate Governance Research Program.
+There are also ongoing campus initiatives like the Center for Social Innovation and the Center for Leadership Development and Research.

 |Application deadline (U.S. residents)||N/A|